Monday, April 21, 2014

 Tilt Toward In-Store Price Comparisons

 You’ve almost absolute control over the pricing of items in your store and almost no control over the prices charged for equivalent items by other suppliers to your shoppers.
 From this perspective, it makes sense to interest those shoppers in price comparisons within your store rather than between stores.
-It also makes sense from the perspective of getting the sale whichever price point the shopper settles on.
+It also makes sense from the perspective of getting the sale regardless of whichever price point the shopper settles on.

 Consumers make decisions for a mix of utilitarian and hedonic reasons.
 The utilitarian is to get a job done.
 The hedonic is to feel pleasure.
 When buying a power saw, the utilitarian is to have a way to cut things and the hedonic is to experience pride in the clean cuts.